snototter/viren2d/README.md

 ## Description
 **Why yet another toolbox?**
-I became too tired (or lazy?) of to look up how to visualize some results within the software framework I currently have to work with.
+Frequently switching between different tasks and frameworks, looking up how to visualize results became tiring.
-Ideally, I wanted something that can be easily used both within C++ and Python environments - as I have to switch between these two regularly.
+Ideally, I wanted something that can be easily used both within C++ and Python environments as I have to switch between these two regularly.

 Previously, I experimented with a [similar toolbox (`vcp`)](https://github.com/snototter/vitocpp/) based on [OpenCV](https://github.com/opencv/opencv), but this has a few drawbacks (considering *ease-of-use*):
-*a)* OpenCV is a quite heavy dependency (plus, did you ever get to enjoy a version mismatch between (unofficial) Python bindings in your virtualenv and your system's OpenCV library?)
+*a)* OpenCV is a quite heavy dependency - plus, did you ever get to enjoy a version mismatch between the [(unofficial) Python bindings](https://pypi.org/project/opencv-python/) in your virtual environment and your system's OpenCV library?
-*b)* it offers only limited drawing capabilities (it's an image processing library, thus not focusing on graphics pleasing to the eye), and
+*b)* OpenCV is an image processing library, thus it offers only limited drawing capabilities, and
 *c)* my `vcp` framework grew over the years (and suffers from the usual *"I will clean this mess up later"* quick-and-dirty extensions).

-**So here comes `viren2d`**, a toolbox with only a single purpose: easily create aesthetically pleasing visualizations.
+**So here comes `viren2d`**, a toolbox with only a single purpose: easily & quickly create nice-looking visualizations.

 Note on efficiency: I preferred code readability over efficiency.
 Nevertheless, compared to my previous attempt using OpenCV, the switch to Cairo immediately paid off (despite using CPU-only in-memory image surface rendering, which is by far the slowest usage of Cairo).